Chayei Sarah: Genesis chapter 24

-Abraham's servant's meeting (on behalf of Isaac) of Rebekah at the well in Genesis 24:11–27 is the Torah's first of several meetings at watering holes that lead to marriage.
+Abraham's servant's meeting (on behalf of Isaac) with Rebekah at the well in Genesis 24:11–27 is the Torah's first of several meetings at watering holes that lead to marriage.
 Also of the same type scene are the meeting of Jacob and Rachel at the well in Genesis 29:1–12 and the meeting of Moses and Zipporah at the well in Exodus 2:15–21.
 Each involves (1) a trip to a distant land, (2) a stop at a well, (3) a young woman coming to the well to draw water, (4) a heroic drawing of water, (5) the young woman going home to report to her family, (6) the visiting man brought to the family, and (7) a subsequent marriage.

 In early nonrabbinic interpretation

 The parashah has parallels or is discussed in these early nonrabbinic sources:

 Genesis chapter 23

 The Book of Jubilees reported that Abraham endured ten trials and was found faithful and patient in spirit.
 Jubilees listed eight of the trials: (1) leaving his country, (2) the famine, (3) the wealth of kings, (4) his wife taken from him, (5) circumcision, (6) Hagar and Ishmael driven away, (7) the binding of Isaac, and (8) buying the land to bury Sarah.